-Written content is dead, or so some people would have you believe.
-The thing is, I’ve been reading about content’s imminent demise for several years, but guess what, it’s still with us.
+Written content is dead, or so some people would have you believe, but I’ve been reading about content’s imminent demise for several years, and guess what, it’s still with us.

 Why is written content still popular?
 Because it does things other forms of content cannot do.
 It provides the necessary platform to explain things, to analyse, to answer questions and to appeal to audiences.